 Peer-to-peer learning is at the heart of what we do.
-Our fully trained Career Coaches are students just like you, and provide online and face to face support with all aspects of planning your career journey and applying for jobs.
+Our fully trained Career Coaches are students just like you, and they are here to offer support through all aspects of planning your career journey.
+If you're not sure what you want to do or are looking for opportunities, they can help you find and apply for placements, internships, and part-time jobs, as well as graduate vacancies.